 Students join Mile High 360 in the 6th grade and continue through the program until age 24.
 A successful educational experience - one that inspires, instills a desire to learn more, and places a high value on education - is not solely about what happens inside school walls.
 School success and achievement outcomes are deeply affected by a variety of factors that are outside a school’s control.
 Mile High 360 acts as a complementary partner throughout a student’s youth and into young adulthood, committed to providing support in other areas of life critical to success that may not have been available otherwise.

 Jesus Baez graduated from Arrupe Jesuit High School in May of 2018 and received over $52,000 in scholarships and grants to attend the University of Denver.
-He is about to start his sophomore year studying Business Finance and Political Science.
+He is finishing up his sophomore year, studying Business Finance and Political Science.
 His freshman year, he was invited to help found the Delta Chi fraternity on the DU campus, and recently just interned with Congressman Crow in Aurora this summer.
-In addition to school, activities, and internships, Jesus is an Executive Leader with MH360 and has been returning to Impact360 practices to volunteer with our high school students on the squash courts.
+In addition to school, activities, and internships, Jesus is an Executive Leader with MH360 and has been returning to practices to volunteer with our high school students on the squash courts.